Custom Broadband Wavelength Compatibility Laser Damage

 [PDF Version]

-Miniature lasers, sometimes referred to as microlasers or nanolasers, are lasers which are designed to have substantially smaller dimensions than traditional lasers — a few millimeters or sometimes even well below 1 mm.
+Laser diodes are the most common type of lasers produced, with a wide range of uses that include fiber-optic communications, barcode readers, laser pointers, CD / DVD / Blu-ray disc reading/recording, laser printing, laser scanning, and light beam illumination.
 A laser diode (LD, also injection laser diode or ILD or semiconductor laser or diode laser) is a semiconductor device similar to a light-emitting diode in which a diode pumped directly with electrical current can create lasing conditions at the diode's junction.
+Laser diodes offer high power for their size and produce electrical-power-efficient laser radiation.
 These gadgets track down wide applications because of their proficiency and minimal size.
 When electric current flows through the p-n junction, the gain is.
 A laser diode is a small semiconductor device that emits powerful and precise light using a process known as stimulated emission.
-Maybe we should start by taking a step back and asking: what are lasers in general?
-The answer begins with Albert Einstein, who first defined the principle of stimulated emission in 1917.
-This principle states that an excited electron or molecule can deliver energy in the form of light.
-They consist of a p-n semiconductor junction, with a forward bias voltage applied.

 [PDF Version]